JackNeksa/CreateExtraGauges-zh_CN_L10n/README.md

 </p>

-**This mod adds new custom gauges to create mod, like the factory gauge, but with different functions**
+**This mod adds new custom gauges to create mod, like the factory gauge, but with different functions** **This forked repositorie is for making Simplified Chinese Translation for the original mod.**

 It also adds a custom API which allows mod developers to make their own gauges (See more in the [Wiki](https://github.com/LIUKRAST/CreateExtraGauges/wiki)).